usherlabs/usher-referrals/packages/graph/README.md

 ArangoMiGO keeps track of executed migrations in a dedicated collection.
 When running migrations, it applies only new or unexecuted ones in order, ensuring consistency and smooth operation as you update your Usher Core implementation.

 [Learn more about ArangoMiGO migrations →](https://github.com/deusdat/arangomigo)

-### Creating a dedicated database user
-After executing migrations for the first time, an `usher` database will be created using the root user.
-However, for security reasons, it is recommended to create a dedicated user for the Usher Core service to interact with the ArangoDB instance.
-To create a new user using the ArangoDB Web UI, follow these steps, as [described on this page](https://www.arangodb.com/docs/stable/programs-web-interface-users.html):

-1. Access the ArangoDB Web UI by navigating to **`http://localhost:8529`** for a local instance, or use the appropriate URL for a cloud instance.
-Log in using the **`root`** username and the password you set in the **`.env`** file or provided by your cloud provider.
-2. Once logged in, click on the "_System" database in the top-right corner.
-3. Navigate to the "USERS" tab and click on the "Add User" button.
-4. Fill in the new user's details.
-Choose a username and password for the new user, and make sure to enable the "Active" checkbox.
-5. Click on the "Create" button to create the new user.
-6. To grant administrative permissions to the new user for the **`usher`** database, click on the user's name in the "USERS" section, then go to the "Permissions" tab.
-Find the **`usher`** database in the list and set the "Access Level" dropdown to "Administrate".
-7. Update your Usher Core configuration to use the new user by setting the **`ARANGO_USERNAME`** and **`ARANGO_PASSWORD`** environment variables to the new user's credentials.

-Now, your Usher Core implementation will use the dedicated user to interact with the ArangoDB instance, providing better security.

 ## Environment variables overview